pandalearnstocode/aritro/content/project/internal-project/index.md

 url_video: ""
 ---

-Currently, I am on `RecSys` to generate product recommendations for ABI's B2B platform `BEEs`.
+I am working on `RecSys` to generate product recommendations for ABI's B2B platform `BEEs`.
 Some of the challenges involved in the project include building `AutoML` for best hyper-parameter selection, distributed model training. feature store integration, building a python library for curated ML models with default configs, deployment of models in cloud native compute and many more.
-Super excited to work in this work steam with an amazing team.
+Super excited to work in this work stream with an amazing team.

 ### __Algorithm related challenges:__